ritish-behera/ritish-behera.github.io/_portfolio/portfolio-06.md

 ---
-title: "8086 MICROPROCESSOR AND INTERFACING"
+title: "8086 MICROPROCESSOR AND ITS INTERFACING"
 excerpt: "NIT Warangal"
 collection: portfolio
 ---